 Gaps in the CV make HR manager uncertain.
 And this uncertainty triggers an unpleasant feeling in a German HR manager.
 The first reaction – to put aside your “unpleasant resume” to take a closer look later.
 And guess what happens to the “uncomfortable” documents that are put aside?

-So help the personnel manager to avoid this unpleasant feeling and fill or explain the gaps.
+So help the HR manager to avoid this unpleasant feeling - fill or explain the gaps.

 The periods of life without professional activity should be filled with something.
 An experienced personnel manager will quickly discover them anyway.
 And suspect something worse.